 brought on by the ingestion of jimsonweed, native tobacco and other psychoto-mimetic plants found along

 the local rivers and streams.
 Such habitats also provided raw materials for baskets, cordage and netting.

 The arrival of Spanish settlers in 1769 led to the demise of the Tataviam people.
 The Spanish rounded up

 the aborigines in the early 1800s and conscripted them for manual labor at the mission ranches and vineyards,

 where they intermarried with other native folk from other parts of Southern California.

-The last full-blooded Tataviam, Juan José Fustero, died on June 30, 1921, at Rancho Camulos, near Piru.*
+(his father was Tataviam, his mother Tataviam and Kitanemuk) died June 30, 1921, at Rancho Camulos, near Piru.*